 Part IV: The Trial Effort

 With her argument on establishing a volunteer corps of students to help protect our public lands set, the final point conveyed was the importance of having a trial run of the program.
 It would help define costs and showcase the idea of a student-led conservation corps to the public.
-She proposed the idea of choosing well-known parks for more visiblity and to potentially capture the attention of Congress.
+She proposed the idea of choosing well-known parks for more visibility and to capture the attention of Congress.

 “This trial effort would not be done on a national scale, but rather on a small scale to give experience to the students, the rangers, and the organizing groups (NPS,NSA, NPA).”